Silvian2000/CPC/ReadMe.md

-Here you cand find my certificate of professional competence web & os management.
-To acces the site use index.html
+Here you can find my certificate about Tesla Motors.
+To acces the site use index.htm